stephenlepisto/wixtoolsetexamples/README.md

 1. Windows 10 or later

-   Developed on Windows 10.
+   _Note: Developed on Windows 10_

 2. Visual Studio 2022

-   any edition; this project was developed on the Community Edition.
+   *Note: any edition; this project was developed on the Community Edition*

 3. Git for Windows